Home » Benzo Detox: How to Withdraw Safely

 Don’t Let Addiction Control You

-At Gratitude Lodge, we offer a full suite of detox programs for all types of addictive substances.
+Along with a benzodiazepine detox, we offer a full suite of detox programs for all types of addictive substances.

 MAT (medication-assisted treatment) can streamline the detox process for both alcohol and opioids.
 We specialize in the treatment of alcohol use disorder and opioid use disorder, with our programs beginning with a supervised medical detox.
 Whether you are addicted to alcohol, prescription opioid painkillers, heroin, or fentanyl, detox as safely and comfortably as possible at Gratitude Lodge.